Keeley Hawes: Career

-Hawes appeared in several BBC adaptations of classic and modern literature, including Our Mutual Friend (1998), Wives and Daughters (1999) and as the young Diana Dors in the biopic The Blonde Bombshell (1999).
+Hawes appeared in several BBC adaptations of classic and modern literature, including Our Mutual Friend (1998), The Cater Street Hangman (1998), Wives and Daughters (1999) and as the young Diana Dors in the biopic The Blonde Bombshell (1999).

-In the late 1990s, Hawes featured in at least four music videos, for the singles "Saturday Night" by Suede, "Marvellous" by The Lightning Seeds, "Come Around" by The Mutton Birds, and "She's a Star" by James.
+In the late 1990s, Hawes featured in four music videos, "Saturday Night" by Suede, "Marvellous" by The Lightning Seeds, "Come Around" by The Mutton Birds, and "She's a Star" by James.

-In 2002, Hawes appeared in Tipping the Velvet.
+In 2002, Hawes appeared in the BBC drama Tipping the Velvet.
 From 2002 to 2004, she appeared as Zoe Reynolds in the spy drama series Spooks.
 In 2003, she appeared in the BBC's re-telling of The Canterbury Tales.
 In 2006, Hawes replaced Jonell Elliott as the voice of Lara Croft in the action-adventure video game, Tomb Raider: Legend.
 She appeared as Rosie in the British comedy The Vicar of Dibley from 2006 to 2007.
 Also in 2007, Hawes appeared as Jane in the comedy Death at a Funeral.
 She reprised her voiceover role as Lara Croft in the video games Tomb Raider: Anniversary, a remake of the original Tomb Raider, released in 2007, followed by 2008's Tomb Raider: Underworld.

 In April 2008, Hawes began filming the BBC drama Mutual Friends, and appeared in That Mitchell and Webb Look.
 From 2008 to 2010, she appeared in Ashes to Ashes, the spin-off from the hit BBC series Life on Mars, as Alex Drake, a police officer in London's Metropolitan Police.
 For her portrayal of Alex Drake, Hawes was granted the Best UK Television Actress Award in 2008 by the Glamour Awards.